netgroup-polito/mdo2frog4/README.md

     POST /virt/edit-config HTTP/1.1

-The body of the message must contain the new configuration for the universal node espressed in the format defined by the Virtualizer library.
+The body of the message must contain the new configuration for the controlled domain espressed in the format defined by the Virtualizer library.

 ### Send commands to the Mdo2frog4